eduardoboucas/staticman/README.md

 - Node.js 8.11.3+
 - npm
-- A [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) for the GitHub account you want to run Staticman with
+- A [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) for the GitHub and/or GitLab account you want to run Staticman with
-- An SSH key (click [here](https://help.github.com/articles/connecting-to-github-with-ssh/) to learn how to create one)
+- An RSA key in PEM format

 ## Setting up the server